 The risk of developing the disease increases with age.
 Family history also plays a role, there’s a higher risk of Alzheimer’s if a family member has the disease.
 However, inherited factors are responsible in only a small number of families.
 When the disease is inherited, it tends to lead to early onset of Alzheimer’s, usually between the ages of 35 and 60.

 Examples of genes that may be at fault are the presenilin-1 gene on chromosome 14 and the amyloid precursor protein gene on chromosome 21.
 Most cases of Alzheimer’s develop later in life and most patients with the disease are 65 or older.
 The genetic link is usually weaker when the disease develops late in life.
-The genes at fault here are those for apolipoprotein E. Having the ApoE4 genetic variant is one of the biggest risk factor for developing the disease.
+The genes at fault here are those for apolipoprotein E. Having the ApoE4 genetic variant is one of the biggest risk factors for developing the disease.

 The risk of developing Alzheimer’s or vascular dementia appears to be increased by many factors that affect the heart and blood vessels.
 These include high blood pressure, heart disease, stroke, diabetes and high cholesterol.
 So, although there’s no definitive way to prevent the disease, not smoking, keeping blood pressure and cholesterol at healthy levels, taking regular exercise, maintaining a healthy weight and eating a healthy diet rich in the antioxidant vitamins C and E and oily fish are all sensible.